Why the Disaster Happened At Kedarnath?

 (Hinduwebsite Editorial - Exploring Truth Amidst Illusions and Distortions)

 Many people died in 2013 due to a natural disaster near Kedarnath temple.
 The tragedy was that the people who died in it were mostly ardent devotees.

 They came on a pilgrimage to pay respects to their beloved God, Shiva, without knowing that it would be their final journey (mahaprastanam) and their lives would be consumed in the fury of Nature.

 Kedarnath temple has a long history.
-According to the legends, it was originally built by the Pandavas during the Mahabharata times and ever since has been revered by Hindus as one of the 12 Jyotirlingas.
+According to the legends, it was originally built by the Pandavas during the Mahabharata times and ever since the deity has been revered by Hindus as one of the 12 Jyotirlingas.
 It is also one of the four most sacred places of Hindus (char dham).

 The current temple was said to have been built in the eighth century A.D., and visited by Sri Adi Shankaracharya.
-It is also one of the highest Hindu temples, located at a height of 11,755 ft.
+It is also one of the famous Hindu temples, located at a very high altitude of 11,755 ft.